kwokcb/glTF_MaterialX/README.md

 <details open><summary>Sample Results</summary>

-Conversion from "stock" MaterialX materials to glTF is available for "distilation".
+Conversion from "stock" MaterialX materials to glTF is available for "distillation".

 Metallic-roughness-occlusion (ORM) maps are generated based on whether there are any graph connections for `occlusion`, `metallic` and `roughness` inputs on a `<gtlf_pbr>` instance.
 If metallic and or roughness are mapped to different inputs then the upstream image(s) or uniform input(s) are merged.
 This allows for (re)import to `<gltf_colorimage>` which supports channel splitting of the merged image.